 Another interesting case is Raed Arafat, a native Palestinian who came to Romania in 1981 to study medicine and who founded Romania’s emergency ambulance service, SMURD (Serviciul Mobil de Urgență, Reanimare și Descarcerare = Urgent Mobil Service for Reanimation and Extrication).
 His Romanian is excellent.

-Clearly, foreigners are motivated to learn Romanian for various reasons.
+Clearly, foreigners are motivated to learn the Romanian language for various reasons.

 However, many, many more foreigners who work here don’t learn it and have no need to learn it because they work in an all-English environment.
 They can, furthermore, get all their non-work-related business done in English as well, in stores, in restaurants, wherever.